 Install elevating options such as feet, permanent lift, or wood extensions to raise your coffee table height, or change all the legs to the suitable height.
 These are the common ways to adjust the height of a coffee desk permanently and temporarily.

-Whether you’re looking for a temporary fix or a long-term solution, one of these eight ways how to raise a desk can help you achieve a comfortable and ergonomic working or living space.
+Whether you’re looking for a temporary fix or a long-term solution, one of these methods of raising a desk can help you achieve a comfortable and ergonomic working or living space.